SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \paragraph{Volume} Since the volume of a protein does not significantly change when the protein obtains a different conformation, it has been also used as a feature.
 Although this feature helps to reduce some possible matches, it has low specificity because the range of volumes across different protein classes overlaps for many of them.
 Moreover, volume cannot be accurately calculated for the very few protein structures which contain holes.

-\paragraph{Global scale} In order to characterize global scale of the protein, group P4 has fitted a bounding box on the protein surface defined by 8 vertices in the 3D space.
-They have used as global scale descriptor the 3 eigenvalues of the square matrix produced by multiplying the $8 \times 1$ vector by its transpose.
+\paragraph{Global scale} In order to characterize global scale of the protein, we fitted a bounding box on the protein surface defined by 8 vertices in the 3D space.
+We used as global scale descriptor the 3 eigenvalues of the square matrix produced by multiplying the $8 \times 1$ vector by its transpose.

-For Task A, group P4 submitted three different runs generated by a linear combination of the individual dissimilarity matrices of four separate geometric descriptors with weights.
-Specifically, $w_1$, $w_2$, $w_3$, and $w_4$ refer to unfolded surface, volume, shape index, and bounding box, respectively.
+For Task A, three different runs adopting method P4 and generated as it follows by a linear combination of the individual dissimilarity matrices of four separate geometric descriptors with weights have been proposed.
+Specifically, $w_1$, $w_2$, $w_3$, and $w_4$ refer to unfolded surface, volume, shape index, and bounding box, respectively. \begin{itemize} \item {\bf Run 1 (GLoFe):} generated by choosing $w_1 = 0.22$, $w_2 = 0.67$, $w_3= 0.055$, $w_4 = 0.055$. \item {\bf Run 2 (GLoFe):} generated by choosing $w_1 = 0.22$, $w_2 = 0.67$, $w_3= 0.055$, $w_4 = 0.055$ (without using inverse consistency). \item {\bf Run 3 (GLoFe):} generated by choosing $w_1 = 0.25$, $w_2 = 0.725$, $w_3= 0$, $w_4 = 0.025$ (without using inverse consistency). \end{itemize}